How Do I Find Lava! (updated August, 2018)

 - Kilauea – Located on the side of Mauna Loa it physically is hard to distinguish as a separate volcano than Mauna Loa.
 It is where Volcano National Park is located.
 The active lava used to be between 80 and 180 feet below the surface of the caldera.
 Prior to May, 2018, from the crater’s edge you look down at the caldera and see the glow of the lava deep in the caldera.

 How to view the active lava flow?
 Three ways:

 - By bike.
-Currently the road ends about 4 miles from the lava flow.
+When lava did flow into the ocean, this was an option.
+Currently the road ends about 4 miles from where the lava used to flow.
 There is an access road now that runs along the coast.
-One takes a bike along the access road and walks about 100 feet for a great view depending on the exact exit into the water.
-This allows you more time at the lava and a vantage point above the lava drop into the ocean.
-If you want to get about 400 feet from the lava, this is the only way.
-The easy way to get a bike is to rent one.
+One took a bike along the access road and used to walk about 100 feet for a great view depending on the exact exit into the water.
+This allowed you more time at the lava and a vantage point above the lava drop into the ocean.
+If you wanted to get about 400 feet from the lava, this was the only way.
+The easy way to get a bike was to rent one.
 Simply drive to the end of highway 130.
 You will see a number of vendors renting bikes for $20.
 This is a great deal.
-A pretty easy bike ride for $20 for an up close view of the lava.
+It was pretty easy bike ride for $20 for an up close view of the lava.
 There are services that offer a hike to the lava break outs upslope.
 I would not recommend a these hikes.
 It is too far.
 One can also get an all inclusive bike tour.
 The cost for a bike tour is about $99.
 See www.Lavalandhawaii.com and www.pokeastick.com.
 NOTE: As of January 1st you can not see actual lave from land!
-The collapse, discussed above, has con-caved the shore line.
-Until a new shelf is formed going out into the ocean enough all you will see is steam from the ocean!
-There are often break outs that can be hiked to from the access road.
-You will need a guide.
-This is what Pokeastick.com does.